-Apple Butter vs. Apple Jam: What Is the Difference?
+Apple Butter vs. Apple Jam

 Now, you might confuse apple butter with jam, but they aren’t the same.
 See, jams are made from crushed or chopped fruit that are combined with sugar, pectin to thicken the mix and sometimes lemon juice.
 It’s all puréed together to eliminate any chunks of fruit.

 Fruit butters combine the entire fruit, including the peel, with spices and sugar.
 Because there is no pectin, the fruit takes longer to cook down.
 But the added amount of time actually works to your benefit; it’s what puts the “butter” in “apple butter,” as it becomes super spreadable.
 Yum!

 That’s why the slow cooker comes in handy for this Crockpot Apple Butter recipe.
 Instead of having to remain vigilant over a pot on the stove, you can add all the ingredients into the slow cooker and go.
 And trust me, the smell that will be coming from your slow cooker is better than any scented candle you could burn!